-- Pre-numbered orders are used for all goods and services. - Orders are only made by telephone in exceptional circumstances and then confirmed in writing. - Staff should obtain a pre-numbered order form from the finance department on the girls' site and the school office on the boys' site.
-Any order form taken must be signed for on the order form list. - The purchaser should complete an order form including supplier's name, code, and description of product, cost and number of items required.
-The finance office will provide guidance on which suppliers to use.
+- Online purchase orders are used for all goods and services. - Orders are only made by telephone in exceptional circumstances and then confirmed in writing. - Budget holders or their designated staff should raise a requisition online via the Finance Portal. - The purchaser should complete the online form including supplier's name, code, and description of product, cost and number of items required.
+The finance office will provide guidance on which suppliers to use, if required.

-- Orders must be in line with the School Development Plan and there must be sufficient money in the relevant budget to cover the cost of the proposed purchase. - The Trust will only order items for school use; all items officially ordered belong to the Trust. - The member of staff responsible for authorising expenditure from the relevant department/budget must approve and sign the requisition form. - All approved order forms must be passed to the school office for processing. - The Head of Finance will check prices, terms and conditions and delivery date.
-It is the duty of the Trust to ensure that value for money is obtained. - Only an authorised person can sign the order form (please remember segregation of duties). - The order form is a three-part document: the white sheet is to be sent to the supplier, the yellow sheet returned to staff/budget holder and the green copy retained by the finance department for checking against invoices and delivery notes. - Other than exceptional circumstances and with prior agreement from the CEO recorded in writing, staff cannot order or purchase items without an official order number. - Requests for inspection copies must be made via the Head of Finance to avoid problems incurred when the Trust is invoiced and there is no record of an inspection copy having been requested or received. - Please be aware when ordering inspection copies that suppliers may charge handling costs which will be credited against the department budget.
+- Orders must be in line with the School Development Plan and there must be sufficient money in the relevant budget to cover the cost of the proposed purchase. - The Trust will only order items for school use; all items officially ordered belong to the Trust. - The online requisition is converted to a Purchase Order and sent to the supplier by the purchaser or a member of the Finance Team, once approved by the Head of Finance.
+The supplier must quote the purchase order number on their invoice when requesting payment. - Other than exceptional circumstances and with prior agreement from the CEO recorded in writing, staff cannot order or purchase items without an official order number. - Requests for inspection copies must be made via the Head of Finance to avoid problems incurred when the Trust is invoiced and there is no record of an inspection copy having been requested or received. - Please be aware when ordering inspection copies that suppliers may charge handling costs which will be credited against the department budget.
 It is usually possible to negotiate the removal of the handling costs prior to ordering the inspection copies.
 The finance office undertakes such negotiations.